Open-Attestation/oa-verify/README.md

 - `getDocumentIntegrityFragments`
 - `getDocumentStatusFragments`
 - `getIssuerIdentityFragments`
-- `isValidFragment`: type guard to filter only `VALID` fragment type
+- `isValidFragment`: Type guard to filter only the `VALID` fragment type
-- `isInvalidFragment`: type guard to filter only `INVALID` fragment type
+- `isInvalidFragment`: Type guard to filter only the `INVALID` fragment type
-- `isErrorFragment`: type guard to filter only `ERROR` fragment type
+- `isErrorFragment`: Type guard to filter only the `ERROR` fragment type
-- `isSkippedFragment`: type guard to filter only `SKIPPED` fragment type
+- `isSkippedFragment`: Type guard to filter only the `SKIPPED` fragment type

 ---